jordanmchavez/kdm-tts/README.md

 # kdm-tts
 Source for my Kingdom Death: Monster mod for Tabletop Simulator (https://steamcommunity.com/sharedfiles/filedetails/?id=2112101994)

+# Version 1.0b (EXPERIMENTAL)
+* Fixed Battle UI "hide weapon" button causing an error
+* Fixed dropping a token on a weapon causing an error

 # Version 1.0a (EXPERIMENTAL)
 If you're experiencing search/preview issues, try clearing out your mod data directory and see if it continues.
 * Fixed marker icons showing blank white spaces.